Are Open Houses Worth It? When One Might Make Sense

 While digital marketing is essential, don’t underestimate the power of physical signage to draw in potential buyers.
 Unless restricted by your homeowner’s association (HOA) or local regulations, aim to place 10 to 15 open house signs in key spots in your neighborhood, including major intersections and your front lawn, to boost visibility.
 Additionally, distribute flyers at local supermarkets, shops, and community centers, using public bulletin boards to spread the word.

-The median distance people move is about 30 to 50 miles.
-You never know when nearby residents might be looking to upsize to a larger home in the same school district.
-Additionally, your neighbors could have friends or relatives eager to move into the area, making them valuable connections to spread the word about your open house.
+After all, homebuyers don’t always come from far away.
+The median distance people move is only about 30 to 50 miles, so you never know when a nearby family might be ready to upgrade to a bigger home in the same school district.
+Your neighbors may also have friends, coworkers, or relatives hoping to move nearby, making them valuable connections who can bring the right buyers through your door.

 Your open house can backfire if you don’t put in the effort to prepare properly.